Dirac Operators, Dirac Cohomology and Unitarity for $A(m\vert n)$: Introduction

-Turning to Dirac cohomology, we show that, for general supermodules, it lacks an adjoint functor but satisfies a six-term exact sequence.
-To remedy this, we construct an alternative Dirac cohomology that admits a right adjoint functor while coinciding with the standard Dirac cohomology on unitarizable supermodules.
+Turning to Dirac cohomology, one observes that, for general supermodules, it does not admit an adjoint functor, although it satisfies a six-term exact sequence.
+A modified Dirac cohomology is therefore introduced; it admits a right adjoint and agrees with the usual Dirac cohomology on unitarizable supermodules.

-The Dirac cohomology on unitarizable supermodules coincides with the kernel of the Dirac operator, \emph{i.e.}, $\DC(M) = \Ker \Dirac$, and the Dirac cohomology of simple unitarizable $\gg$-supermodules decomposes under $\even$ into a direct sum of unitarizable simple $\even$-supermodules.
-Applying the analog of Vogan's conjecture, we explicitly compute the Dirac cohomology of all unitarizable simple highest weight $\gg$-supermodules:
+For unitarizable supermodules, the Dirac cohomology simplifies to $ \DC(M)=\Ker\Dirac. $ Moreover, if $M$ is a simple unitarizable $\gg$-supermodule, then $\DC(M)$ is a unitarizable $\even$-module and decomposes as a direct sum of simple unitarizable $\even$-modules (neglecting parity).
+We show that these $\even$-modules are precisely those arising from the relative holomorphic discrete series of the universal covering group associated with $\even$.
+Combined with the superalgebra analogue of Vogan's conjecture, this leads to an explicit determination of the Dirac cohomology of all unitarizable $\gg$-supermodules.
+The following statements correspond to Theorem~\ref{thm::Dirac_cohomology_simple_supermodules} and Theorem~\ref{Unique} in the main text.